1988 World Series: Aftermath

 This was the last World Series that Peter Ueberroth presided over as commissioner.
 Incidentally, Ueberroth rose to prominence for organizing the 1984 Summer Olympic Games in Los Angeles.

+The 1988 World Series was the first ever postseason series to have multiple walk-off home runs.
+This has since occurred in the 2004 NLCS, 2014 NLCS and 2019 ALCS; it has yet to happen in another World Series.

+This would also be the last World Series to feature each league regular season Most Valuable Player until 2012.

 Following this confrontation, both teams appeared on Family Feud with Ray Combs for a special sweeps week billed as a World Series Rematch.

-1987-1993 A's reliever Rick Honeycutt would later serve as the Dodgers pitching coach for 13 years (2006-2019).
+1988 A's reliever Rick Honeycutt would later serve as the Dodgers pitching coach for 13 years (2006-2019).
+Honeycutt's 14 years as the Dodgers pitching coach (under four different managers) tied Ron Perranoski for the longest tenure in that role in the organization's history.
+A's star outfielder and Los Angeles native Mark McGwire was also a Dodgers' hitting coach from 2013-2015.

-The Dodgers would not make another World Series appearance until 2017, where they would controversially lose in seven games against the Houston Astros, who won their first World Series title amidst a sign stealing scandal.
+The Dodgers would not make another World Series appearance until 2017, where they would lose in seven games against the Houston Astros, who won their first World Series title.
 The Dodgers would make another World Series appearance the following year in 2018, but lost to the Boston Red Sox in five games, marking the first time the Dodgers lost back-to-back World Series since 1977 and 1978, where they lost both World Series to the New York Yankees.
-They wouldn't win another World Series until 2020.
+They would not win another World Series until 2020.

 The A's made it to the World Series the next two years, winning the 1989 "Loma Prieta earthquake" series 4-0 vs. the San Francisco Giants and being swept by the Cincinnati Reds 4–0 in 1990.
 The A's haven't appeared in the World Series since.
 The closest the A's have gotten to the World Series since that time was in 1992, when they lost to the Toronto Blue Jays in the American League Championship Series in six games and 2006, when they lost to the Detroit Tigers in the ALCS in a four-game sweep.

-Before the start of the 2018 season, the Dodgers commemorated the anniversary of Gibson's homerun with the introduction of the “Kirk Gibson seat,” which is where his home run landed after winning Game 1 of the 1988 World Series.
+Before the start of the 2018 season, the Dodgers commemorated the anniversary of Gibson's home run with the introduction of the “Kirk Gibson seat,” which is where his home run landed after winning Game 1 of the 1988 World Series.
 The seat in question was Section 302, Row D, Seat 1, though the Dodgers have renumbered that seat 88.
-The seat will be painted blue and signed by Gibson and the tickets cost $300, which includes a $200 donation to the Kirk Gibson Foundation to raise money and awareness for Parkinson’s Research.
+The seat would be painted blue and signed by Gibson and the tickets cost $300, which includes a $200 donation to the Kirk Gibson Foundation to raise money and awareness for Parkinson’s research.